Is your relationship stuck?

 Has the time come to take a step toward a solution?

-The counseling practice of Andrew Johnston, MDiv, MA, LPCI, focuses on providing real assistance to individuals and couples struggling with these questions and others.
+The counseling practice of Andrew Johnston, MDiv, MA, LPCI, and the Greenville Relationship Institute focuses on providing real assistance to individuals and couples struggling with their relationships.
+He practices Emotionally Focused Couples Therapy, the most research-validated approach to couples counseling available today.

 Mr. Johnston is licensed with the State of South Carolina as LPCI, and practices with the following specialties:

-He also regularly sees clients who struggle with:
+He also specializes in clients who struggle with:

 Depression & Burnout